A Survey on Stance Detection for Mis- and Disinformation Identification: Approaches

-Another setting where stance detection can be applied to detect mis- and disinformation is in conversational threads~\cite{zubiaga-etal-2016-rumor-spread,derczynski-etal-2017-rumoureval,gorrell-etal-2019-semeval}.
-In contrast to the single task setup, which ignores or does not provide additional context, here, important knowledge can be gained from the structure of the user interactions within conversational threads. {These approaches are mostly applied as part of a larger system, e.g.,~for detecting and debunking rumours (see Section~\ref{sec:factuality:component}, \emph{Rumours}).} A common pattern is to use tree-like structured models.
-These are fed with lexicon based content formatting~\citep{zubiaga-etal-2016-stance} {or dictionary-based scores for tokens ~\citep{aker-etal-2017-simple} as features.} \citeauthorshort{kumar-carley-2019-tree} replaced the CRFs with Binarised Constituency Tree LSTMs, and used pre-trained embeddings to encode the tweets.
-More recently, Tree~\cite{ma-gao-2020-debunking} and Hierarchical~\cite{yu-etal-2020-coupled} Transformers were proposed combining post- and thread-level representations for rumour debunking, {improving previous SOTA on the RumourEval~'17 stance detection task~\citep{yu-etal-2020-coupled}}. \citeauthorshort{kochkina-etal-2017-turing,kochkina-etal-2018-one} split the conversations into branches, and then modeled each branch using branched-LSTM and hand-crafted features{, outperforming other systems at RumourEval~'17 on stance detection (43.4 F1)}. \citeauthorshort{li-etal-2020-exploiting} deviated from this structure and modeled the conversations as a graph. \citeauthorshort{lin-etal-2020-rumour-transfer} showed that pre-training on stance data helps build better representations for threaded tweets for downstream rumour detection. {\citet{yang-etal-2019-blcu} curated per-class pre-training data by adapting examples, not only from stance datasets but also from tasks such as question answering achieving the highest F1 (57.9) on the RumourEval~'19 stance detection task}. \citeauthorshort{li-etal-2019-eventai} used an ensemble with features similar to those in~\cite{kochkina-etal-2017-turing}, which they further combined with user credibility information, conversation structure, and other content-related features to predict the veracity of the rumour {ranking 3rd in stance detection, and 1st in veracity classification (RumourEval~'19)}. \citeauthorshort{ZubiagaKLPLBCA18} chained four sequential classifiers that showed state-of-the-art results on conversational threads. \citeauthorshort{li-etal-2019-rumor} leveraged user credibility features in addition to other tweet-related features.
-Finally, the stance of a post might not be expressed directly towards the root of the thread, and thus the preceding posts must be also taken into account~\cite{gorrell-etal-2019-semeval}. { A major challenge is the class distribution in all datasets (PHEME, RumourEval~'17/19), e.g., the minority class \emph{denying} is extremely hard for the models to learn, as even for strong systems such as \citet{kochkina-etal-2017-turing} the F1 for it is 0.
-Label semantics also appears to play a role as the \emph{querying} label has a similar distribution, but much higher F1.
-Yet another factor is thread depth, as performance drops significant at higher depth, especially for the \emph{supporting} class.
-On the positive side, using multi-task learning and incorporating stance detection labels into veracity detection yields a huge boost in performance~\cite{gorrell-etal-2019-semeval,yu-etal-2020-coupled}}.
+\paragraph{Threaded Stance} {In the setting of conversational threads~\cite{zubiaga-etal-2016-rumor-spread,derczynski-etal-2017-rumoureval,gorrell-etal-2019-semeval}, in contrast to the single-task setup, which ignores or does not provide further context, important knowledge can be gained from the structure of user interactions.} {These approaches are mostly applied as part of a larger system, e.g.,~for detecting and debunking rumours (see Section~\ref{sec:factuality:component}, \emph{Rumours}).} A common pattern is to use tree-like structured models, fed with lexicon-based content formatting~\citep{zubiaga-etal-2016-stance} {or dictionary-based token scores~\citep{aker-etal-2017-simple}.} \citet{kumar-carley-2019-tree} replaced CRFs with Binarised Constituency Tree LSTMs, and used pre-trained embeddings to encode the tweets.
+More recently, Tree~\cite{ma-gao-2020-debunking} and Hierarchical~\cite{yu-etal-2020-coupled} Transformers were proposed, which combine post- and thread-level representations for rumour debunking, improving previous results on RumourEval~'17~\citep{yu-etal-2020-coupled}. \citet{kochkina-etal-2017-turing,kochkina-etal-2018-one} split conversations into branches, modelling each branch with branched-LSTM and hand-crafted features{, outperforming other systems at RumourEval~'17 on stance detection (43.4 F1)}. \citet{li-etal-2020-exploiting} deviated from this structure and modelled the conversations as a graph. \citet{lin-etal-2020-rumour-transfer} showed that pre-training on stance data yielded better representations for threaded tweets for downstream rumour detection. \citet{yang-etal-2019-blcu} {took a step further and} curated per-class pre-training data by adapting examples, not only from stance datasets, but also from tasks such as question answering, achieving the highest F1 (57.9) on the RumourEval~'19 stance detection task. \citet{li-etal-2019-eventai,li-etal-2019-rumor} additionally incorporated user credibility information, conversation structure, and other content-related features to predict the rumour veracity, {ranking 3rd on stance detection and 1st on veracity classification (RumourEval~'19)}.
+Finally, the stance of a post might not be expressed directly towards the root of the thread, thus the preceding posts must be also taken into account~\cite{gorrell-etal-2019-semeval}.